Redu (film): Plot

 Redu is the story of Tatu and his family living in a humble village in Konkan, set in the early 1970s.
-Tatu a short-tempered, irate middle-aged simpleton, is fascinated and curious to see a ‘redu’, a small portable radio, for the first time in his life.
+Tatu, a short-tempered, irate middle-aged simpleton, is fascinated and curious to see a ‘redu’, a small portable radio, for the first time in his life.

-Serendipitous circumstances allow him to possess a ‘redu’ himself.
+Serendipitous circumstances allow him to possess a ‘redu’.
 The gadget makes his ordinary life full of excitement and fun.
 And the people in his village start looking at him in a different light once he possesses this marvel of an innovation.
 It ups his common status to a special one.
 And Tatu gets very attached to this ‘redu’, the newest member of his family, and everything it brings with it.
 But nothing lasts forever ... a sudden loss of his prized possession leaves Tatu disheartened and dejected.
 Refusing to accept this altered reality, Tatu embarks on a quest to reclaim what once belonged to him.
 Redu is a humorous bittersweet story of one man's life, love, values, and his will to go on despite the odds, set against the spectacular backdrop of rural Konkan.